 1981 Stephen Sondheim and George Furth's musical Merrily We Roll Along opens on Broadway at the Alvin Theatre.
 Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie, and Sally Klein as Beth.
-The production runs for 52 previews and 16 performances.
 In later years, Merrily We Roll Along is revised multiple times for productions regionally, Off-Broadway, and in London.

 1989 A revival of Gypsy, starring Tyne Daly as Rose, opens at the St. James Theatre.
 The show, which co-stars Crista Moore as Louise, is Frank Rich of the New York Times' favorite musical, so a review from him includes the words "goose bump-raising torrents of laughter and tears."
-Other critics are lukewarm, but the show runs for 476 performances, plus 105 more in a return engagement at the Marquis Theatre.
+Other critics are lukewarm, but the show plays a return engagement at the Marquis Theatre.

 2000 British actor Janie Dee makes her New York stage debut in the role that won her London's Olivier, Evening Standard, and Critics Circle awards, playing a futuristic robot-actor in Alan Ayckbourn's dark comedy, Comic Potential, opening Off-Broadway at Manhattan Theatre Club.
 The play, set in the future, offers a world where actors and "actoids" are indistinguishable.
 An aspiring screenwriter gets more than he bargained for when he finds himself smitten with his almost-human leading lady.

 2014 Hugh Jackman returns to Broadway in Jez Butterworth's The River, opening at Circle in the Square.
 Laura Donnelly and Cush Jumbo co-star in the mysterious drama about a man who brings his new girlfriend to a remote cabin for a night of trout-fishing.